Facts of the Trip

 Hike to Everest offers the best trekking package to explore the incredible beauty of the Everest region and take on this unforgettable challenge.

-Trek to the Mount Everest Base Camp is well known as EBC Trek, which takes you to the elevation of 5,364 meters (17,598 feet) at its endpoint, the EBC Trek is more than just a hike – it’s a test of endurance and resilience; and spirit.
+Trek to Mount Everest Base Camp is well known as EBC Trek, which takes you to the elevation of 5,364 meters (17,598 feet) at its endpoint.
+The EBC Trek is more than just a hike – it’s a test of endurance, resilience, and spirit.
 However, you will hike up to the Kalapathar at 5545 meters from the sea level.

 The journey begins with a nerve-tingling flight from Kathmandu to Lukla, a small town on a mountainside.
 This flight, lasting about 30 minutes, offers the first awe-inspiring glimpse of the mighty Himalayan range.
 The thrill of landing at the Tenzing-Hillary Airport, one of the most dangerous airports in the world due to its small runway and challenging topography, is an adventure in itself.